BluShine/Randomation-Vehicle-Physics/README.md

+# A fork of https://github.com/RandomationGames/Randomation-Vehicle-Physics focused on improved motorcycle handling.

+Overhauls existing vehicle balance script to replace it with a PID controller balance system.
+This results in much smoother handling, less wobble, and more predictable leaning behavior.

+Also includes significant simplification and removal of stuff that I didn't need.
+Removes hover cars and wheels, removes the damage system, removes some effects, and strips out a lot of unused assets.
+Oh, and I threw in some pretty fog and skybox effects for no reason.

+My code is liscensed under MIT liscense.
+Same as the original code.
+Enjoy!

+Original readme is reproduced below:

 # Randomation Vehicle Physics
 This is a vehicle physics system for the Unity engine, tested with Unity 5.5.
 It aims to achieve semi-realistic, general-purpose driving mechanics.
 This was originally sold on the asset store as Randomation Vehicle Physics 2.0.